hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ## Let's sum it up

-The topic is huge.
+This topic is huge.
 I had to skip many details.
-Hope I've managed to bring the general idea.
+I hope I've managed to give you the general idea.
 Once again using defined terminology:

-- reuse code as plugins, i.e. code combined with configuration;
+- reuse code as plugins, i.e. code combined with the configuration;
-- create project as hierarchy of plugins;
+- create a project as a hierarchy of plugins;
-- separate reusable part of project from specific installation with use of "root".
+- separate the reusable part of the project from the specific installation with the use of "root".

-We've been using described approach about a year already.
-We've got best impressions &mdash; our hairs became smooth and silky, we divide and conquer, we create plugins simply and easily -
+We've been using this described approach for about a year already.
+We've created our best impression &mdash; our hairs became smooth and silky, we divided and conquered, we now create plugins simply and easily -
 [100+ already](https://hiqdev.com/pages/packages)
 and we are not going to stop.
 When we need a new functionality &mdash; we create a new plugin.